I used to have no opinon.

 WORK ON YOUR PRIORITIES: Setting the foundation of what is most important to you allows you to understand where you’ve been acting out of alignment with what you want.

 SET BOUNDARIES: Allow yourself to set some boundaries around what you are willing to accept in your life.
 Creating an understanding of what you’re willing to do or not do based on your priorities, will serve you as you enter this new phase of authenticity.
+Healthy relationships are built on boundaries.
 Understand what you are willing to accept and what you aren’t and move forward from there.

 If you need help, please reach out.